lalouikarim/CS50-Projects/Runoff/README.md

 # Runoff Election
-# This programs returns the winner(s) of a runoff election.It's implemented using the C language
+# This programs returns the winner(s) of a runoff election